arixmkii/qcw/README.md

 #### `Podman`

-Version `5.4.2` with 3 patch sets:
+Version `5.5.0` with 3 patch sets:
 * Implement QEMU Podman machine on Windows
 * Change CPU HW baseline to x86_64v2 + AES (also known as v2.5)
-* GCC 15 compilation fix
+* Unlock an additional named volume test for QEMU on Windows

 #### `Podman Desktop`